eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Below, we elaborate on the use cases inferred from the above legal requirements.
 The distinction between the two use cases follows from Article 14 2.
 [CIR.2014.2979].

-Both use cases are described in an online non-proximity-based setting where the pseudonyms are presented towards services through the internet.
+Both use cases are described in an online non-proximity-based setting where the pseudonyms are presented towards services over the internet.

 ### 3.1 Use Case A: Pseudonymous Authentication